-The proposed and implemented model used to represent the arid environment in this research study is named the ViSTA_GrAM model, which integrates the new Grazing Agent Module (GrAM), an ABM representing grazer disturbance, into the ViSTA_M17 CA model.
-The ViSTA_M17 is a coupled CA model representing the interactions between sediment transport and vegetation in a spatially explicit way to investigate the development of arid and semi-arid environments (Mayaud et al., 2017a).
-The ViSTA_M17 model uses a similar approach to Bailey's (2011) CA model to represent the spatial interaction of the vegetation and the vegetation interaction with sediments.
-The ViSTA_M17 model considers three types of vegetation (loosely grasses, shrubs and trees) that populate the simulation grid by recording the age and biomass of the vegetation on each cell.
-The vegetation biomass present on cells is determined by a "growth pathway" relative to the age of that vegetation (Mayaud et al., 2017a).
-The "growth pathway" is a function defining the optimal gain of plant biomass in relation to its age that can be modified according to the amount of precipitation received by the vegetation.
-The biomass of the vegetation is then used to determine the strength of the interactions of the vegetation with their neighbors (e.g. competition or facilitation) and with the sediments (e.g. by transforming the biomass to a height value).
-On the other hand, the survival or death of the vegetation is based on a probability for the neighborhood competition, the response of the vegetation to precipitation, the vegetation biomass, the vegetation age and the sediment balance (i.e., plant response to sediment erosion/deposition) (Mayaud et al., 2017a).
+The proposed and implemented model used to represent the arid environment in this research study is called the ViSTA\GrAM model, which integrates the new Grazing Agent Module (GrAM), an ABM representing grazer disturbance, into the ViSTA\M17 CA model.
+The ViSTA\M17 is a coupled CA model representing the interactions between sediment transport and vegetation in a spatially explicit way to investigate the development of arid and semi-arid environments (Mayaud et al., 2017a).
+The ViSTA\M17 model uses a similar approach to Bailey's (2011) CA model to represent the spatial interaction of vegetation among its different types and the vegetation interaction with sediments.
+The ViSTA\M17 model considers three types of vegetation (loosely defined as grasses, shrubs, and trees) that populate the simulation grid while recording the age and biomass of the vegetation on each cell.
+The change in vegetation biomass present on cells is determined by a "growth pathway" relative to the age of that vegetation (Mayaud et al., 2017a).
+The growth pathway is a function defining the optimal gain of plant biomass in relation to its age that can be modified according to the amount of precipitation received by the vegetation.
+The biomass of the vegetation is then used to determine the strength of the interactions of vegetation with its neighbors (e.g., competition or facilitation) and with the sediments (e.g., by transforming the biomass to a height value).
+On the other hand, the survival or death of the vegetation is based on a probability for the neighborhood competition, the response of the vegetation to precipitation, the vegetation biomass, the vegetation age, and the sediment balance (i.e., plant response to sediment erosion and/or deposition) (Mayaud et al., 2017a).